-The Knowledge Hub of the Healthy Mothers Healthy Babies Consortium brings together existing knowledge, guidance, tools, and other useful resources related to women’s nutrition, maternal nutrition, and evidence-based interventions targeting women, such as prenatal Multiple Micronutrient Supplementation (MMS).
+The Knowledge Hub brings together existing knowledge, guidance, tools, and other useful resources related to women’s nutrition, maternal nutrition, and evidence-based interventions targeting women, such as prenatal multiple micronutrient supplementation (MMS).

 The Knowledge Hub is a dynamic, publicly accessible repository.
 It will be expanded and further improved over time, and we ask for your help in this.
 Please share any resources that you believe should be included in this Knowledge Hub, and send them to [email protected].

 Key scientific articles on evidence related to MMS.